 You should request a review as soon as possible after a serious burn incident.
 Filing deadlines vary by state, and early review helps preserve product evidence and medical documentation.

-Can I file a lawsuit if the pressure cooker was used by someone else in my home?
+Can I file a lawsuit if someone else bought the Nutri-Pot?

 Possibly.
 The injured person does not always have to be the purchaser, but the claim still needs evidence showing product use, injury, causation, and damages.